danielclopez0/money-splitter/README.md

 splittin pennies!

 ## Synopsis
-The purpose of this application is to even divide a total across a number of people.... and to get me a job at Apto =)
+The purpose of this application is to even divide a total across a number of people....

 ## Installation
 `npm install`